Cash Basis Accounting vs Accrual Basis Accounting

 The guide for choosing between cash and accrual methods of accounting.

-Any new or growing business, especially an eCommerce business, which usually maintains inventory, needs to know how to properly keep and maintain the books, and to prepare and understand financial statements such as the balance sheet, profit and loss statement and cash flow statement if they hope to grow their business, and especially if they intend to raise capital or borrow money.
+Any new or growing business, especially an eCommerce business, which usually maintains inventory, needs to know how to properly keep and maintain the books, and to prepare and understand financial statements such as the balance sheet, profit and loss statement and cash flow statement if they hope to grow their business, and especially if they plan to raise capital or borrow money.
+These really and truly are the building blocks of your ecommerce accounting.

 One of the questions we get asked often is about the differences between cash and accrual based accounting.